-We commission providers such as Warrington and Halton Hospitals NHS Foundation Trust, St Helen’s and Knowsley Teaching Hospital NHS Trust, Mersey Care NHS Foundation Trust and Bridgewater Community Healthcare NHS Foundation Trust as well as specialist services further afield like women’s and children’s.
+We commission providers such as Warrington and Halton Hospitals NHS Foundation Trust (WHHFT), St Helen’s and Knowsley Teaching Hospital NHS Trust, Mersey Care NHS Foundation Trust and Bridgewater Community Healthcare NHS Foundation Trust as well as specialist services further afield like women’s and children’s.
 We also commission general practice services via a delegation agreement with NHS England and Improvement.

 We pay for these services on behalf of Halton residents and monitor providers to make sure they are delivering the right care at the right price.
 We study their figures, look at patient feedback and work together to ensure continuous quality improvement.
 Being relatively small, the CCG is able to work more personally and flexibly with its member practices and has invested a lot of time into building excellent relationships with them.
 We also work closely with Halton Borough Council.

 There are many opportunities for local GPs to get involved in supporting the Clinical Commissioning Group's (CCG) commissioning process and clinical input is invaluable to the decisions we make.

 Tell me more about Halton?